thyagomota/django-crud-101/README.md

 # Step 8 - Create HTML Templates

 Create a `templates` folder under `employee` and add the following html templates.
+You can learn more about Django's template language at https://docs.djangoproject.com/en/3.2/ref/templates/language/ .

 ## index.html